COVID-19: Mulled wine stands spark controversy in Cologne | DW | 06.12.2020

 Outdoor stands offering mulled wine have become popular with locals eager to claw back a sense of normality over the festive period.
 However, vendors face criticism from others who see the stalls and their surroundings as potential super-spreader sites.

-Karl Lauterbach, an epidemiologist and MP with the center-left Social Democrats (SPD), sharply criticized the stands, saying that over the weekend they were full.
+Karl Lauterbach, an epidemiologist and parliamentary representative with the center-left Social Democrats (SPD), sharply criticized the stands, saying that over the weekend they were full.
 He also said he saw no authorities checking to ensure coronavirus rules were being adhered to.

 "The mulled wine stands undermine our social distancing restrictions.
 I don't understand why the city of Cologne allows this," Lauterbach wrote on Twitter on Sunday.